-If you’ve recently started a clothing boutique or fashion store, or you’re moving to WooCommerce from another platform, getting started may seem a little overwhelming.
+If you run a clothing boutique or fashion store, and are now considering starting an online clothing store, getting started may seem a little overwhelming.

-This guide was designed to walk you through the setup process, teach you to create successful product listings, and show you how to market to your ideal audience.
+This guide will walk you through exactly how to start an online clothing store with WooCommerce, teach you to create successful product listings, and show you how to market to your ideal audience.

 To begin, we recommend that you review the Getting Started with WordPress documentation.
 This will teach you how to install WordPress on your hosting account, how to get started, and how to interact with posts, pages, comments, and more.

 1. Selecting a theme and customizing your site design

 After you’ve installed WordPress and logged in to your dashboard, you’ll need to choose a WordPress theme, which will play a role in the design of your site.
 There are a lot of options available, from free themes to paid themes, and they can vary in quality.

 Here are a few things to consider when choosing an effective WordPress theme: